kevinyswong/kevinyswong.github.io/index.md

 lives remotely, modestly, saying, "I get to live my more authentic self here, and I don’t have to pretend to be anybody else."
 Why do we suppose hardly anyone has seen Thomas Pynchon?
 The idea is the same as when Thoreau sought to confront only "the essential facts of life."
-Rousseau wrote a book called REVERIES OF THE SOLITARY WALKER.
+Rousseau wrote REVERIES OF THE SOLITARY WALKER.
 And do we fault William Blake for his singular vision?
 Or Proust who retired from the world to write his novel, the man who, having lived life, sat down to write about it?
 Or Aaron Swartz for abhorring the white noise in the office?
 Rilke wrote, "We are solitary.
 We can delude ourselves about this and act as if it were not true.
 That is all.
 But how much better it is to recognize that we are alone; yes, even to begin from this realization."

 The artist, accustomed to time alone, dedicated to communicating through his work, does not have the habit of doing so in person.
 When his interviewer